 Yamaha Motor's automobile engines feature high revolution speeds and high power, reflecting engine technologies the Company has acquired over the years through manufacturing motorcycles.
 The engine mounted on the Lexus LFA supercar (developed jointly with Toyota Motor Corporation) is the most recent example of these products.
 Yamaha Motor also develops and manufactures suspension systems and other products using related technologies.
-The Company's Performance Damper, which enhances car performance by creating a smoother, more comfortable ride, is used in the Lexus HS250h, a luxury hybrid sedan.
-These and other Yamaha Motor technologies enjoy a high reputation in the industry.
+The Company's Performance Damper, which enhances car performance by creating a smoother, more comfortable ride, enjoys a high reputation in the industry and is featured in a wide range of cars from both domestic and overseas manufacturers.